apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Exxon earnings beat, increases fourth-quarter dividend**
+**Young Thug released from Fulton County Jail trial after pleading guilty in RICO trial**

-You can read more about it [here](https://www.cnbc.com/2024/11/01/exxon-xom-earnings-q3-2024.html).
+You can read more about it [here](https://www.wsbtv.com/news/local/fulton-county/young-thug-sentenced-ysl-rico-trial-after-pleading-guilty/CXWTWJ6LCNA23FIWL4SCKU5EXY/).

 ## Requirements
 - Python 3.8